-Within the existing developed area located at the southern end of the Airport, airside locations will be protected and supported for aviation-related B1, B2 and B8/hangar uses.
-Non-airside locations will be protected and supported for aviation-related B1, B2 and B8/hangar uses and for non-aviation related B1, B2 and B8 uses where it can be demonstrated that the use will not impact the operational viability of the Airport. new development for aviation related B1, B2 and B8 uses, as well as other appropriate ancillary employment generating uses will continue to be supported.
-Existing B1, B2 and B8 uses will be protected.
-Non-aviation related uses will only be permitted in exceptional circumstances where it can be demonstrated there are significant regeneration benefits.
-Appropriate aviation-related training uses will also be supported in this location.
+Within the existing developed area located at the southern end of the Airport (as shown on the Policies Map), airside locations will be protected and supported for aviation-related B1, B2 and B8/hangar uses.
+Non-airside locations will be protected and supported for aviation-related B1, B2 and B8/hangar uses and for non-aviation related B1, B2 and B8 uses where it can be demonstrated that the use will not impact the operational viability of the Airport.
+Appropriate aviation-related training uses will also be supported.
 However, training which does not require access to operational facilities will not be supported in airside locations.

-Infrastructure requirements are to be addressed through s106/ planning conditions as appropriate.
+Infrastructure requirements are to be addressed through s106/CIL/planning conditions as appropriate.